· David Cruz · Schools & Compliance · 12 min read

 TallyFlex was built with school privacy requirements in mind.
 Here’s how we address FERPA considerations:

-- Data use agreements - We sign FERPA-compliant agreements with districts
+- Data protection agreements - We sign DPAs with districts upon request, and BAAs for clinical settings

 - Role-based access - Administrators control who can see which students